brct-james/adept-shop-titans-simulator/Unpacking_Apps_Script_Code.md

 - Must convert to using getters and setters cause 795 private field errors is 795 too many

 - Must implement SimResult and aggregation in trials

+- IMplement logger for round-by-round actions for debugging (with some kind of toggle that can be passed for saving or not, or only saving if fail round)